Whisper: Fast Flooding for Low-Power Wireless Networks

 As for \glossy, we use its publicly available code base\footref{fn:glossyurl}.
 As discussed in Sec.~\ref{subsec:packet}, we set the payload of \glossy packets to 1 byte to avoid an unfair penalization of \glossy due to its larger packet size.
-We provide experimental results obtained by running \glossy with both a 2 byte and a 4 byte preamble.
+We provide experimental results obtained by running \glossy with both a 2 byte and a 4~byte~preamble.

-\emph{\textbf{Scenarios}:} We run experiments in different dissemination and collection scenarios, as summarized in Table~\ref{tab:overview_scenarios}.
-For dissemination we test both with only one sender and with different senders.
+\paragraph{Scenarios} We run experiments in different dissemination scenarios, as summarized in Table~\ref{tab:overview_scenarios}, in which nodes flood small amounts of data into a multi-hop network.
+We test both dissemination with only one sender and with different senders.
 We also consider the case in which different senders transmit concurrently and differentiate between concurrent senders positioned close-by each other or roughly evenly distributed across the network.
-We further evaluate the performance of \name is a collection scenario with concurrent senders and also differentiate the two cases in which the concurrent senders are positioned close-by each other or are evenly distributed across the network.
+A summary of our evaluation results for the different scenarios can be found in Table~\ref{tab:eval_scenarios}.
+However, in the following, we describe our results in more detail.